Point of purchase (POP) display costs are determined by 3 Factors: Material, Size AND Quantity

 Corrugate POP displays are also the least expensive point of purchase displays.

-AND since these are digitally printed, full color can be used, adding the graphic excitement that is needed to catch your customer’s attention.
+AND since these are digitally printed, full color can be used, adding the branding and graphic excitement that is needed to catch your customer’s attention!

-The biggest PLUS with digitally printing corrugate is that they can be done in small quantities rather economically.
-5 - 10 and even a couple hundred are possible and untouchable in cost by any other printing methods.
+The biggest PLUS with digitally printing corrugate is that they can be done in small quantities economically.
+25 - 50 and even a couple hundred are possible and untouchable in cost by any other printing method.

 As I mentioned earlier, cost associated with corrugate displays is determined by size.
 A larger display such as a free standing floor display usually consists of 3 pieces, a base, a series of shelves or trays and a header.

 Usually a floor display stands about 48” to 60” tall and anywhere from 14” up to 20” wide.
 So you can imagine how much corrugate that would take to create a display that size.

 Pricing is based on the square foot it takes to produce your display and pass through the press.
 For instance, a counter display will cost less than a floor display.
 Small displays can also be grouped so that multiple displays can fit on one sheet thus reducing costs.